MU-Data-Science/QIK/README.md

 To reproduces the results, follow the steps in the [README](QIK_Evaluation/README.md).

-If you would need assistance in setting up the system or if you have any other concerns, feel free to email us Arun Zachariah (`azachariah@missouri.edu`) and Praveen Rao (`praveen.rao@missouri.edu`).
+If you would need assistance in setting up the system or if you have any other concerns, feel free to email: Arun Zachariah (`azachariah@mail.missouri.edu`) and Praveen Rao (`praveen.rao@missouri.edu`).

 ## To cite using BibTeX
 If you use the code for your research, please cite as below: